MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-known-issues.md

 ## Limit of 50 nodes per subscription

 - **Applicable to**: Azure Stack Hub, AKS engine (all)
-- **Description**: When creating clusters, you need to ensure that there are not more than 50 Kubernetes nodes (control plane and agent nodes) deployed per subscriptions.
+- **Description**: When creating clusters, ensure that no more than 50 Kubernetes nodes (control plane and agent nodes) are deployed per subscriptions.
 The total Kubernetes nodes deployed across all clusters within a single subscription shouldn't exceed 50 nodes.
-- **Remediation**: Use less then 51 nodes in your subscription.
+- **Remediation**: Use less than 51 nodes in your subscription.
 - **Occurrence**: When attempting to add more than 50 nodes per subscription.

 ## Unable to resize cluster VMs with the Compute service